Rescued squirrel takes over room in woman's house

 "He rang me because he didn't know what to do with him and I said 'well just put him further back in the bush and leave him just in case his mother's around'.

-"So he did that but Sammy kept jumping out and following him."'Clinging on'
+"So he did that but Sammy kept jumping out and following him."

 After seeking advice from an animal rescue centre, the Higtons left the squirrel in the woods.
 They returned a few hours later to find him still in the same spot and without its mother.